epr-ds/opencart-quickapi-development/README.md

 All API modules are "compiled" in one file, so if you shared your API user and key, the final user is allowed to access to all functions coded.

 #### Warning & Recommendations
-This module doesn't build a real REST API, so the requested operations are handled through the query parameter called ``route``.
+This module doesn't build a real REST API, so the requested operations are handled through the query parameter called `route` by OpenCart which means that a request must have the following URL format: `https://myopencart.store/route=api/my_api_name`.

 Despite the module doesn't hurt any OpenCart files or data from DB.
 I highly recommend that this module must not be a deployable module for a store in production at least you know what you are doing!

-This module was built either for self-taught or practicing API development.
+This module was built for self-taught abd practicing API development.
 So as is told, It's just for developing or testing app clients, that means allows you grab and set data from the system.

 I highly recommend to read [OpenCart DevDocs](http://docs.opencart.com/en-gb/developer/loading/) to know how coding can be improved using a world of built-in functions and classes made by OpenCart Team.